-“The modules are built in a factory and then put together on site, almost as Legos.
-The company uses quality parts and cobrands with quality manufacturers for fixture and fittings,” said Rui Canedo, founder of Temper Tantrum.
+“The modules are built in a factory and then put together on site, almost as Legos,” said Rui Canedo, founder of Temper Tantrum.

-“With this in mind a squared grid was created to represent the idea of these modular houses being built and applied next to each other, as if it was in a neighbourhood or any other location.
-This also meant that the grid doubled as an imaginary map,” Rui said.
+“With this in mind a squared grid was created to represent the idea of these modular houses being built and applied next to each other, as if it was in a neighbourhood or any other location,” Rui explained.

-Although Temper Tantrum was not involved in the card-printing process, we did ask Rui if he had any suggestions or ideas about it.
-Rui shared gladly,
+Although Temper Tantrum was not involved in the card-printing process, we did ask Rui if he had any suggestions or ideas about it and he shared gladly,

 Designed by Temper Tantrum